What Does Depression Look Like in Teens?

 • Biochemistry: Depression can be caused by an imbalance of chemicals in the brain.

-• Genetics: If you have a close relative that is depressed, you will be more likely to be depressed as well.
+• Genetics: If you have a close relative who is depressed, you will be more likely to be depressed as well.

-• Personality: People with low self-esteem and those that are pessimistic or easily overcome by stress are more likely to be depressed.
+• Personality: People with low self-esteem and those who are pessimistic or easily overcome by stress are more likely to be depressed.

-• Environment: Individuals that were raised or live in an environment where they are exposed to neglect or poverty are more vulnerable to depression.
+• Environment: Individuals who were raised or live in an environment where they are exposed to neglect or poverty are more vulnerable to depression.

 How is Depression in Teens Different?